Updated 11/23/19 | November 23rd, 2019

-By writing about those off the beaten track destinations, those little local restaurants and quiet parts of the city where you are free of tourists, do we inadvertently contribute to the demise and overdevelopment of these destinations?
+By writing about those off-the-beaten-track destinations, those little local restaurants, and quiet parts of the city where you’re free of tourists, do we inadvertently contribute to the demise and overdevelopment of these destinations?

 By driving people to the next “undiscovered” place, do I just ruin it?
 Will I be that guy who returns and says, “Man, this place used to be cool 10 years ago.”

-But while not totally guiltless, I don’t think travel writers are to blame when places become crowded destinations full of tourists and overpriced hotels.
+But, while not totally guiltless, I don’t think travel writers are to blame when destinations become crowded destinations full of tourists and overpriced hotels.
 (And, these days, there are a lot of factors that go into overtourism.
 It’s a complex — and urgent — problem!)

 And I don’t mean that simply because of the increase in visitors.
 I mean that because tourists end up supporting unsustainable tourism practices, and that’s what really destroys a place.